Tripper (Efterklang album)

 Tripper is the debut album by the Danish group Efterklang.
-The name of the album according to member Thomas Humser refers to two things.
-One meaning is that "tripper" is the slang term for a traveler.
-It is also a Danish meaning for shuffling one's feet in anticipation of something good to happen.
-The album cover was done by Marie Hill and is literally a mashing of doodle she drew.
-The logo of the child dancing next to the band's name apparently is supposed to represent the childlike approach to this music.
-The self-released limited edition version of the album had a hand stitched card sleeve.
+The name of the album, according to member Thomas Humser, refers to two things: one, "tripper" is the slang term for a traveler; and two, it is also a Danish meaning for shuffling one's feet in anticipation of something good to happen.
+The album cover was done by Marie Hill and is a mashing of doodles she drew.
+The logo of the child dancing next to the band's name is supposed to represent the childlike approach to this music.
+The self-released limited edition version of the album had a hand-stitched card sleeve.